ANUJT65/bharatkelaadlokenaam/README.md

 ---
 ## **Plan part 2 : Enagement Enhancer Module(MAJOR DATA CONSUMPTION WILL ONLY BE IN RETRIEVAL OF RESOURCES)**
-- SO After live stream teacher will upload the lecture  where azure cdn and engagement enhancer module will come to play
+- SO After live stream teacher will upload the lecture  where azure cdn and engagement enhancer module will come to play.

+---

 ## **Advantages of Azure CDN for Remote Education for downloading of video/playback of video and also for scalability**
 ![third-system](https://github.com/user-attachments/assets/918a98ae-1d87-447c-9be9-692177a9d1f9)